 One final tip: try to do this as fast as you can.
 The more energy in your hand, the more energy will be in the drawing.

-Remember, the thing you draw doesn’t have to be something that is in motion.
-Even sitting and standing figures have a gesture.
+Remember, the thing you draw doesn’t have to be something in motion.
+Even stationary figures have a gesture.